microlinkhq/www/src/pages/docs/api/parameters/insights.md

   }}
 />

-Enabling it adds a new field  `stats` present into the data payload with a set of perfomance metrics oriented to detect bottlenecks and improve the perceive page load.
+Enabling it adds a new field  `insights` present into the data payload with a set of perfomance metrics oriented to detect bottlenecks and improve the perceive page load.

 These metrics are: